Pro/Con: Optional Finals

 “No, I’ve never seen it.
 I’ve never seen any drawbacks from [making finals optional],” Turner said.
 “It just gave students more time to get prepared for another class.”

 Due to the clear understanding of the subject and relief of stress, students at CHS would most definitely benefit from the possibility of being exempt from finals if they work hard throughout the semester to obtain a good grade.

-Kaia Mills-Lee is a junior at CHS and this is her third year on the Globe.
-This year she is one of the Sports Section Editors.
+Kaia Mills-Lee is a senior at CHS and this is her fourth year on the Globe.
+This year she is one of the Senior Managing Editors.
 Kaia joined the Globe staff because she hopes to...

 Finals are a burden that most students dread toward the end of the semester.
 They compile all the information that students have learned over the semester into one massive exam, which is not only unnecessary but stress-inducing.